JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Performance.
     * Enforcement: Manual.
 ---
+3. Always verify values passed that are to be used as arguments to avoid invocations throwing exceptions.
+E.g if a function calls Dictionary\<TKey, TValue>.GetValue(arg), it must verify that arg is not null and attempt to handle the issue or throw if the function cannot do what it is supposed to do.
+    * Rationale: Ease of use; exceptions thrown by invocations within a method are less likely to be helpful for library consumers.
+    * Enforcement: Manual.
+---
-3. Try methods must be provided on top of existing methods if verifying that calls will not throw is expensive.
+4. Try methods must be provided on top of existing methods if verifying that calls will not throw is expensive.
 E.g if *FileExists* is called before attempting *OpenFile* and *OpenFile* implicitly checks if the file exists again, the verification occurs twice.
 If the verification is expensive, a *TryOpenFile* method must be added.
     * Rationale: Performance.
 Note that try methods must be added on top of existing methods so that if a consumer has verified that an exception